Explore health content from A to Z.

 I need information about...

 Hepatitis means inflammation of the liver.
 There are many kinds of hepatitis.
 Some can be spread.
-Others are not.
-Hepatitis C virus (HCV) does spread.
-It can lead to lifelong liver disease.
-This includes chronic hepatitis, cirrhosis, liver failure, and liver cancer.
+Others can not.
+Hepatitis C virus (HCV) is spread by blood exposure.
+HCV can lead to lifelong liver disease in about 80% of people infected.
+Complications include chronic hepatitis, cirrhosis, liver failure, and liver cancer.

 Tenderness in the upper right abdomen

 No vaccine can prevent the spread of hepatitis C.

 Cover all skin breaks and sores yourself.
 If you need help, the person treating you should wear latex gloves.

 Use condoms during sex, especially with a new partner.

 Donate blood, plasma, body organs, other body tissue, or sperm.